cocos-creator/docs-3d-deprecated/en/editor/publish/publish-web.md

 ## Build Options

-For some common build options of platforms, please refer to [General Build Options](build-options.md) documentation.
+For some general build options of platforms, please refer to [General Build Options](build-options.md) documentation.

 ### Web Desktop